 The Social Security Administration (SSA) established the Social Security Disability Insurance (SSDI) program to benefit workers who have paid Social Security taxes throughout the course of their employment but can no longer work because of a disability.
+There is another program, the Supplemental Security Income (SSI) program, that allows people with disabilities to seek benefits without a work history.
 Unfortunately, even those who qualify often have a difficult time obtaining benefits, as the SSA denies most initial applications.

-If you applied for SSDI after developing a physical impairment that limits your ability to provide for yourself and your family and received a denial letter, you have a limited amount of time to appeal your claim.
-The lawyers at Berger and Green can help by determining the types of information you need, guiding you through your appeal, and representing you at each step of the process.
-Contact our legal team right away at (412) 661-1400 to get started on your case with a Cranberry Township Social Security Disability Insurance lawyer.
+If you applied for SSI and SSDI due to a physical disability or impairment that limits your ability to provide for yourself and your family and received a denial letter, you have a limited amount of time to appeal your claim.
+The lawyers at Berger and Green can help by guiding you through your appeal, and representing you at each step of the process.
+Contact our legal team right away to get started on your case with a Cranberry Township Social Security Disability Insurance lawyer.

-The SSA runs SSDI as a trust fund or an insurance program into which workers contribute through their Social Security taxes.
+The SSDI is an insurance program into which workers contribute through their Social Security taxes.
 To be eligible for SSDI benefits, you must have a significant work history and have contributed a certain amount of funding through Social Security taxes.
 If you qualify for SSDI benefits, you and your family may receive payments.
-An estimated 8.5 million people receive SSDI benefits, as well as more than 1.5 million of their dependents.
+According to 2023 SSA data, an estimated 7.4 million people receive SSDI benefits, as well as more than 1.1 million of their dependents.

 How to Qualify for SSDI Benefits